 These charges are often accompanied by charges of disorderly conduct or assault.
 When police are called to a domestic disturbance and one or more of the parties is unwilling to participate in the investigation, officers will often charge a person with criminal damage domestic violence if there is evidence that property was damaged during a domestic dispute.
 These charges can be very difficult for the State to substantiate and a positive defense outcome is likely when an experienced criminal damage lawyer is utilized.

 Developing a solid defense strategy is paramount to getting your case dismissed or reduced.
-The defenses that you may want to raise will depend on the specific facts of your case.
+For those facing Arizona criminal damage charges, a Phoenix criminal damage to property lawyer can help identify the most effective defenses, which will depend on the specific facts of your case.
 However, some of the more common defenses include:

 Example.
 You are accused of graffiti on the wall of a private business.
 If the company agrees, you can simply pay money for the damage caused in exchange for the criminal case being dismissed.
 It is important to note, however, when you have been accused of a crime, you are generally forbidden from making contact with the victim (company).
 As such, misdemeanor compromises must be handled by an experienced criminal damage lawyer, judges or the victim advocate.
 Simply contacting the victim and asking to buy our way out of a crime may constitute witness tampering.